Dundee derby: League competition

-Dundee have competed in more seasons of top flight football with 98 in total to United's 61, but United have maintained a better points to game average in the top tier.
+Dundee have competed in more seasons of top flight football with 99 in total to United's 62, but United have maintained a slightly better points-per-game average in the top tier.
 Both clubs have won the Scottish league championship once, Dundee in 1962 and United in 1983.
 The clubs also sometimes meet in league games outside the top tier, as in 1995–96 and 2019–20.

+Since the introduction of the split in the 2000–01 Scottish Premier League where only 3 matchups are guaranteed prior to the split, Dundee United have been handed two guaranteed home derbies 8 times out of the 10 seasons which both teams have played together in the top league, with Dundee only getting two guaranteed home derbies in 2000–01 and 2014–15.